scy/scybtr/README.md

 Create lightweight throw-away VMs using libvirt and btrfs subvolumes.
 Please note that this tool contains next to no error checking and can have sharp edges.

+**Also note that using btrfs for storing VM images can be [a huge performance problem](https://bugzilla.redhat.com/show_bug.cgi?id=689127).
+I’ve stopped using btrfs on VM host machines for that reason.**

 ### Initial Setup

 Create a basic VM with its storage on a subvolume.
 How you're doing this is up to you.
 In the end you need a VM that's for example called `BASE.debian-7.4` with storage in a (read-only?) subvolume `/virt/base/debian-7.4/BASE.debian-7.4.img`.